spencertiberi/manual50/notes/thecs50apclassroom.md

   - "This course requires students to use abstractions to **model the world and communicate with people** as well as with machines.
 Students in this course learn to work with multiple levels of abstraction while engaging with computational problems and systems"
     - Allowing people who don't have a background in the low-level details of code to understand what's happening.
     - CS50 encourages heavy commenting.
-  - low-level implementation of drawing a square using specific language. <br>
+  - Low-level implementation of drawing a square using specific language <br>
     **place pen on paper <br>
     move pen one inch up <br>
     move pen one inch right <br>
     move pen once inch down <br>
     move pen one inch left <br>
     lift pen**
-  - Slightly higher-level implementation of drawing a square using concept of coordinates. <br>
+  - Slightly higher-level implementation of drawing a square using concept of coordinates <br>
     **set pen down at (0, 0) <br>
     move pen to (0, 1) <br>
     move pen to (1, 1) <br>
     move pen to (1, 0) <br>
     move pen to (0, 0) lift pen**
-  - Now, utilizing the abstraction of a square, ww can get a high-level implementation <br>
+  - Now, utilizing the abstraction of a square, we can get a high-level implementation <br>
     **place pen on paper <br>
     draw a one inch by one inch square <br>
     lift pen**